robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 The work involved with building and maintaining a live website is split into two sides:

-**Front End**
+**Front-End**

 - In a restaurant:
   - The dining room.
 - In web development:
   - What the user sees.

-**Back End**
+**Back-End**

 - In a restaurant:
   - The kitchen, loading dock, and offices.
 - In web development:
-  - What makes the website work, e.g., connects to servers.
+  - What makes the website work (e.g., connects to servers).
   - Behind-the-scenes code.

 <aside class="notes">

 **Talking Points:**

-- "Web development is using programming to build websites that render in a user's browser."
+- Web development is using programming to build websites that render in a user's browser.
-- "A website is a collection of code that can be categorized into two types: front end and back end."
+- A website is a collection of code that can be categorized into two types: front-end and back-end.
 </aside>

 ---

-## Front End vs. Back End: A Visual
+## Front-End vs. Back-End: A Visual

 ![](https://vironit-bevc00m.netdna-ssl.com/wp-content/uploads/2016/08/front-end-vs-back-end-750x375.jpg)